Richardaeld/google_translate_game/README.md

 + [GitHub's](https://github.com/) IDE [GitPod](https://www.gitpod.io/) was used for the construction process.
 + GitHub houses the master branch.

-# Technologies (Langauges) Used
+# Technologies (Languages) Used
 + HTML - Is the basic construction (foundation) of this webpage
-+ CSS - Makes the basic construction of this webpage more visually appealing
++ CSS - Used to make the basic construction of this webpage more visually appealing
-+ JavaScript - Allow users to interact with webpage without having to reload page or load multiple pagesg
++ JavaScript - Allow users to interact with webpage without having to reload page or load multiple pages

 # Testing
 ## Header items, Lose/Win Conditions, and Multiple Round Playability
 #### Expectation(s):
-1. Menues disappear when not in use.
+1. Menus disappear when not in use.
 1. Game tells user when they have won or lost.
 1. Header items are easily visible, disappear when not in use, always display correct values.
 1. The game never needs to be reloaded to function properly.